 - Take a gallon of water and send this down drains that are seldom used, such as floor drains, so that the trap will fill up and odors will be swept away from your house.

 - If your sewers can back up into your house, put a backflow valve into any floor drain, which should keep you from experiencing any more backups.

 - Take a few buckets of water out to a sump pump, if you have one, and pour these down the sump pit, just to make sure it’s working well.
 This means the pump should activate, release water, and then turn back off.

 - Watch for slow leaks by looking at the water meter before you go to bed, and then don’t use the water again.
 When you get up in the morning, check the meter to see if the reading changed at all.
 If it did, you need to hunt down and fix a leak.

 - Finally, set up flood alarms.
 This battery-operated alarm goes off whenever it encounters water, which could give you a heads up about a leak or flood.

 Call an experienced plumbing technician today!

 If you need to replace a cracked pipe, to diagnose a mysterious plumbing problem, or to solve a plumbing emergency, you can find the expertise you need for these issues and more when you contact A-1 Sewer & Septic Service, Inc. Our team of Kansas City plumbers has more than 45 years of experience you can rely on.
 No problem is too small or too big for us to handle.
-We also do not charge extra for our emergency services, even in the evening or during the weekend.
-Get a no-obligation quote when you call our office today!
+We also offer emergency services, even in the evening or during the weekend.
+Get a quote when you call our office today!